Advantages of Forging

 Undercuts are not possible in forging, however, it is possible to form undercuts and form joints with secondary forging operations.
 These processes can be used to make a huge range of component sizes and geometries.

-Designing for forging must take into account a number of factors including partition line, draft angles, ribs, radii and fillets.
-Parts are formed by hammering, or pressing, which can produce surprisingly deep protrusions, up to 6 times the thickness of material.
-Draft angles can be minimised and even eliminated by clever design, especially in ductile materials like aluminium and brass.
+Designing for forging must take into account a number of factors including partition line, draft angles, ribs, radii, and fillets.
+Parts are formed by hammering, or pressing, which can produce surprisingly deep protrusions, up to 6 times the thickness of the material.
+Draft angles can be minimised and even eliminated by clever design, especially in ductile materials like aluminium (aluminum) and brass.
 Radii, however, are very important because they encourage the flow of metal and reduce tool wear.
-Minimum radius increases with depth of protrusion.
+The minimum radius increases with the depth of protrusion.

-Most ferrous metals can be forged, including carbon, alloy, super alloy and stainless steels.
-Non-ferrous metals including aluminium, brass, copper and titanium are also suitable.
+Most ferrous metals can be forged, including carbon, alloy, superalloy, and stainless steel.
+Non-ferrous metals including aluminium (aluminum), brass, copper, and titanium are also suitable.

-A Forge is a relatively dangerous process to work and health and safety is maintained by operator training, controlled production procedures and involvement of the workforce.
+A Forge is a relatively dangerous process to work and health and safety are maintained by operator training, controlled production procedures and involvement of the workforce.

 Noise and vibration can be managed with up to date damping under the hammer unit and the correct building structure.